corpus-io/tokenize.it-smart-contracts/docs/fees.md

 ### Investment contracts

-- The investment contracts [PersonalInvite](../contracts/PersonalInvite.sol) and [PublicFundraising](../contracts/PublicFundraising.sol) both access the fee setting through the token contracts they are connected to.
+- The investment contracts [PrivateOffer](../contracts/PrivateOffer.sol) and [PublicFundraising](../contracts/PublicFundraising.sol) both access the fee setting through the token contracts they are connected to.
 - PublicFundraising: When Y currency is paid, the fee is Y/publicFundraisingFeeDenominator.
 This fee is DEDUCTED from the Y currency paid and transferred to the feeCollector.
-- PersonalInvite: When Y currency is paid, the fee is Y/personalInviteFeeDenominator.
+- PrivateOffer: When Y currency is paid, the fee is Y/privateOfferFeeDenominator.
 This fee is DEDUCTED from the Y currency paid and transferred to the feeCollector.